Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 • Email reveal: 1 credit

+Note that Lusha has raised the phone rate over time — phone reveals cost 5 credits under earlier pricing, and the published rate is now 10.
 Credits are consumed every time you reveal a new contact.
-If you have already revealed a contact's email and return later for their phone number, you only pay the additional 5 credits for the phone, not another 6 credits total.
+If you have already revealed a contact's email and return later for their phone number, you only pay the additional 10 credits for the phone.
+Lusha has also expanded what consumes credits beyond data reveals: workflow automations, signals, and engagement features can draw from the same pool, so the allocation goes faster than a pure reveal count suggests.

 This creates an odd incentive: annual plan users need to spend consistently throughout the year or risk losing paid credits.
 Teams that ramp slowly after purchase or have seasonal selling patterns may find significant waste.